Valaa-Technologies/valaa-vault/docs/SECURITY.md

   thus implementing code which reaches the security criteria of the authority owners is easier

-TL;DR: authority owners can take care of themselves if they want to, and if they don't want to there's nothing that can be done about that besides client-side crypto validation schemas.
+In other words authority owners can take care of themselves if they want to, and if they don't want to there's nothing that can be done about that besides client-side crypto validation schemas.

 From the perspective of clients:
 - technical and cryptographic trust aspects of partitions are provided